lola-s-lab/accessibility-compat-data/README.md

 ## What ACD Is Not
 ACD is not an auditing tool and doesn’t evaluate entire websites.
-ACD does not define a baseline, or mark features as accessible or inaccessible.
+ACD does not define a baseline, or mark features as generally accessible or inaccessible.

+ACD should be used to identify potential accessibility gaps and opportunities for developers to implement accessibility fallbacks for web features where necessary.

 ## Current Focus (Research Phase)
 - Collaborating with browser vendors, documentation maintainers, and accessibility experts